mapteb/simple-state-machine/README.md

-## simple-state-machine
+## Simple Statemachine

-A simple state machine for Spring Boot projects.
-This project contains a framework and a sample usage of the framework for a project like online order processing.
+A simple statemachine for Spring Boot projects.
+This project presents a simple statemachine framework and a sample usage of the framework for a project like an online order processing.

 ### Application Requirements